The Top Methods to Increase Productivity in the Workplace

 Bad Leadership

-When workers don’t trust, respect, or feel confident about leaders, employees can struggle.
-Leaders who micromanage, lack communication skills, or bully can lead to decrease morale and make people think about leaving.
+When workers don’t trust, respect, or feel confident about leaders, they can struggle.
+Leaders who micromanage, lack communication skills, or bully can decrease morale and make people think about leaving.

 Absence of Autonomy